shanapu/MyJailbreak/README.md

 ```
 - sm_noscope - Allows players to vote for a noscope
 - sm_setnoscope - Allows the Admin or Warden to set noscope as next round

+- set your own custom command. take a look at "sm_noscope_cmd"
 ```
 ##### Cvars
 ```
 - sm_noscope_version - Shows the version of the SourceMod plugin MyJailbreak - noscope
+- sm_noscope_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "scope" results in !scope /scope & sm_scope
 - sm_noscope_enable: 0 - disabled, 1 - enable the noscope plugin.
 Default 1
 - sm_noscope_setw: 0 - disabled, 1 - allow Warden to set next round noscope.
 Default 1
 - sm_noscope_seta: 0 - disabled, 1 - allow Admin to set next round noscope round.
 Default 1